Glacial Lake Bathymetry and Inventory Dataset in the Poiqu

 Data Results and Validation

-4.1 Components of the Dataset
+4.1 Dataset Composition

 The dataset includes (1) glacial lake